Boxing stance. Fighting stances Classic boxing stance

 Each species has its own anatomy and construction methods.
 The optimal stance is considered to be the one that is most comfortable for the boxer and his style.
 This is an individual criterion.

-It must have a balance between key combat components.
-In a competent stance, a boxer receives:
+It must have a balance between the key combat components.
+In a competent stance, the boxer receives:

 1. Defense and power.